RasaHQ/rasa/docs/nlu/components.rst

 :Configuration:

-    If you want to split intents into multiple labels, e.g. for predicting multiple intents or for modeling hierarchical intent structure, or use a different delimiter than whitespace for ``response`` key, use these flags:
+    If you want to split intents into multiple labels, e.g. for predicting multiple intents or for modeling hierarchical intent structure, use these flags:

     - tokenization of intent and response labels:
         - ``intent_split_symbol`` sets the delimiter string to split the intent and response labels, default is whitespace.